akirti043-create/food-freshness-classifier/README.md

 ## Status
 🚧 In progress
-# food-freshness-classifier
+# Food Freshness & Quality Classifier

+## Problem Statement
-AI-based food freshness and quality classification using deep learning
+Assessing food freshness manually is subjective and error-prone.
+This project uses deep learning and computer vision to automatically classify food images based on their freshness.

 ## Dataset
-Fruits Fresh and Rotten dataset sourced from Kaggle, containing images of fresh and spoiled fruits across multiple categories.
+The project uses the Fruits Fresh and Rotten dataset from Kaggle, which contains images of fresh and spoiled fruits across multiple categories.

 ## Methodology
-- Image preprocessing and augmentation
+- Image preprocessing and normalization
+- Data augmentation for robustness
-- Transfer learning using MobileNetV2
+- Transfer learning using a pre-trained CNN
-- Multi-class classification (6 classes)
+- Multi-class image classification
-- Model fine-tuning for performance improvement
+- Model fine-tuning to improve performance

+## Model Architecture
+MobileNetV2 was used as the base convolutional neural network.
+Custom fully connected layers were added on top, followed by a softmax output layer for multi-class classification.

 ## Results
-The final model achieved approximately 90–95% validation accuracy.
+The final trained model achieved approximately 90–95% validation accuracy on the test dataset.

 ## Evaluation
-Model performance was evaluated using accuracy plots, loss curves, and confusion matrix analysis.
+Model performance was evaluated using accuracy and loss curves, confusion matrix analysis, and visual inspection of sample images.

-## Sample Visualizations
-See the `results/` folder for dataset samples and prediction performance.
+## Tools & Technologies
+- Python
+- TensorFlow / Keras
+- Google Colab
+- GitHub